- Coniferous Trees

 Other common names: eastern white pine, northern white pine, white pine, soft pine Weymouth pine

-Mature Height/spread: 75 to 100′ tall by 30-50′ wide, can reach well over 100′ tall.
+Mature Height/spread: Fast growing, 75 to 100′ tall by 30-50′ wide, can reach well over 100′ tall.
 Many lateral branches create a moderately dense canopy, fast growing.

 Will grow in clay soils better than most pines.
 White pines prefer well-drained soil and cool, humid climates, but also grow in boggy areas and rocky highlands.
 In mixed forests, this dominant tree towers over all others, including the large hardwoods.